-Distance Learning will be the method of instruction primarily for all children until at least after the end of the first checkpoint period.
-At that point, LCCAP is prepared to offer a tablet to each family which will allow the child to participate in more activities via Class DoJo, participate in live interactions with their teacher via zoom, and play learning games on the Hatch Ignite app, which collects child data and syncs that data into My Teaching Strategies (GOLD) our assessment system.
+Distance Learning is the primary method of instruction.
+Once tablets were made available to each family, this allowed each child to participate in more activities via Class DoJo, participate in live interactions with their teacher via zoom, and play learning games on the Hatch Ignite app, which collects child data and syncs that data into My Teaching Strategies (GOLD) our assessment system.

-LCCAP understands and guarantees that the virtual remote learning plan will adhere to the following:
+LCCAP understands and guarantees that the virtual remote learning plan adheres to the following:

-- Family technology needs (hardware, software, and access) should be assessed and efforts made to alleviate any barriers to access; no fees may be charged.
-Programs must document the ways family needs were assessed and addressed (SEE ABOVE) - Certified lead teachers should be developing and monitoring content of no more than 30 minutes per day of virtual remote learning. - Content should be delivered using a platform students and families are familiar with and is expected to include all learning domains aligned with PA Learning Standards for Early Childhood. - Allowable content includes: - Synchronous: real-time; virtual meetings between lead teacher/student(s) in which instruction/learning activities occur (e.g. live read aloud). - Asynchronous: on own time instruction/learning activities that are reviewed after submission by a teacher or other staff (e.g. a recorded lesson with clear expectations to assess/complete within a specific time frame).
+- Family technology needs (hardware, software, and access) is assessed and efforts made to alleviate any barriers to access; no fees may be charged.
+Programs must document the ways family needs were assessed and addressed (SEE ABOVE) - Certified lead teachers develop and monitor content of no more than 30 minutes per day of virtual remote learning. - Content is delivered using a platform students and families are familiar with and is includes all learning domains aligned with PA Learning Standards for Early Childhood. - Allowable content includes: - Synchronous: real-time; virtual meetings between lead teacher/student(s) in which instruction/learning activities occur (e.g. live read aloud). - Asynchronous: on own time instruction/learning activities that are reviewed after submission by a teacher or other staff (e.g. a recorded lesson with clear expectations to assess/complete within a specific time frame).